Wednesday, December 30, 2015

 • "Wars of Religion," that pit popular masses against entrepreneurs who challenge traditional protections.

 Nobles' legal privileges and control of the State hamper those interests, but do not stop their growth.
-By the 1780's establishments employing hundreds of workers have grown up around Paris:
+By the 1780's establishments employing hundreds of workers have sprung up around Paris:

 Pillage de a Folie-Titon [Réveillon] au Fbg.
 Saint-Antoine, April 28 1789, anonymous, end 18th century / zoom